About StackLens

 What the site covers

-StackLens covers AI and SaaS tools used by operators, founders, marketers, developers, and cross-functional teams.
+StackLens covers business software, healthcare vendors, and operations platforms used by operators, founders, marketers, developers, clinicians, and procurement teams.

-The goal is to make early-stage research faster by pairing category pages, direct listing pages, pricing context, and short editorial reviews.
+The goal is to make early-stage research faster by pairing category pages, vertical hubs, direct listing pages, pricing context, and short editorial reviews.

 Why aggregation matters here

-Many AI and SaaS categories are still fragmented across product launch posts, affiliate roundups, and vendor-driven search results.
+Many software categories are still fragmented across product launch posts, affiliate roundups, trade publications, analyst fragments, and vendor-driven search results.
 Useful aggregation is inconsistent and often hard to trust.

 StackLens exists to pull those offerings into one place so buyers can compare a category landscape quickly instead of reconstructing it from scattered sources.